-Reverend Meg Peery McLaughlin, a pastor at Burke Presbyterian Church, spoke first about the inherent equality between men and women, illustrated in the book of Genesis with God’s creation first of a single creature who is then separated into a man and a woman.
-Cultural and societal norms often overshadow this inherent equality found in the Bible and Reverend McLaughlin gave insight into the ways that Christian women have often struggled silently or behind the scenes in order to do God’s work.
-Her remarks touched upon her own family history as the child of generations of Presbyterian ministers as well as the story of Jo Ann Robinson, a civil rights activist who worked through the night helping to organize the bus boycott in Montgomery, Alabama.
-Reverend McLaughlin spoke about how Robinson, and many other women, played important roles in orchestrating God’s work, despite never receiving recognition, and how it is often in the silence where we can hear and feel God most strongly.
+Reverend Meg Peery McLaughlin, a pastor at Burke Presbyterian Church, spoke first about the inherent equality between men and women illustrated in the book of Genesis with God’s creation of a single creature who is then separated into a man and a woman.
+However, cultural and societal norms often overshadow this inherent equality found in the Bible.
+Reverend McLaughlin gave insight into the ways that Christian women have often struggled silently or behind the scenes in order to do God’s work.
+Her remarks touched upon her own family history, as the child of generations of Presbyterian ministers, as well as the story of Jo Ann Robinson, a civil rights activist who was a key organizer in the bus boycott in Montgomery, Alabama.
+Reverend McLaughlin spoke about how Robinson among many other women played important roles in orchestrating God’s work, despite never receiving recognition, and how it is often in silence where we can hear and feel God strongly.

-Riham Osman, Communications Coordinator at the Muslim Public Affairs Council built upon this idea of silence, speaking about the absence of positive stories about Muslims, and Muslim women in particular, in the news and on social media and the difficulty in working to bring these stories to a wider audience.
-Osman also spoke about two Muslim women in history, Khadija and Aisha, who provide powerful examples of female leadership in Islam.
+Riham Osman, Communications Coordinator at the Muslim Public Affairs Council built upon the idea of silence, speaking upon the absence of positive stories about Muslims; Muslim women in particular, in the news or on social media.
+She emphasized the difficulty in working to bring these positive stories to connect with a wider audience.
+Osman then spoke about two Muslim women in history named Khadija and Aisha, who provide powerful examples of female leadership in the religion of Islam.
 Both women were wives of the Prophet Muhammed and challenged traditional gender roles of the time.
-In Khadija’s case by engaging in trade and business, a male-dominated profession that allowed her to provide for her husband, rather than the other way around and in Aisha’s by becoming a scholar of Islamic jurisprudence, helping to interpret the law and the Quran from the very beginning.
+In Khadija’s case, she engaged in trade and business (a male-dominated profession) which then allowed her to provide for her husband.
+Aisha, on the other hand, challenged gender norms of her time by becoming a scholar of Islamic jurisprudence, which gave her the ability to interpret the law and the Quran from the very beginning.

-The final speaker was Rabbi Laura Rappaport, Assistant Rabbi and Educator at Temple B’nai Shalom, who discussed the damaging effect of preconceived notions of gender and the different expectations that we set for individuals as a result.
-Rappaport noted that Jewish women in every field have made important contributions to history, not just in the roles typically reserved for them, and that many different kinds of work can be sacred.
-She mentioned the biblical hero Esther, who strove to save her people despite limited resources, and who demonstrated that there are many ways to achieve greatness and forward God’s work.
-A lesson that Rabbi Rappaport drew from this story and from other examples of women of faith acting in ways that challenge expectations is the need to look beyond the stereotypes that we hold of others and to use these examples to broaden narrow definitions of value and appropriate behavior.
+The final speaker was Rabbi Laura Rappaport, Assistant Rabbi, and Educator at Temple B’nai Shalom, who discussed the damaging effect of preconceived notions of gender and the different expectations that society sets for individuals as a result.
+Rappaport noted that Jewish women in every field have made important contributions to history, not just in the roles typically reserved for women.
+She mentioned the biblical hero Esther, who strove to save her people despite the limited resources available to her demonstrating that there are many ways to achieve greatness and forward God’s work.
+A lesson that Rabbi Rappaport drew from this story and from other examples of women of faith acting in ways that challenged expectations is the need to look beyond the stereotypes that we hold of others and to use these examples to broaden narrow definitions of value and appropriate behavior.

 Rabbi Laura Rappaport is Assistant Rabbi and Educator at Temple B’nai Shalom.
 She brings a wealth of experience as a pulpit rabbi, a Director of Congregational Learning, a board-certified hospital chaplain, a director of non-profits, an adjunct college faculty member, an educator for all ages in many settings and the mother of two.
 Rabbi Rappaport grew up in rural Northwest New Jersey and received her B.A. in Psychology from the University of Pennsylvania.
 She received her M.A.H.L. and Rabbinic Ordination from Hebrew Union College-Jewish Institute of Religion (Jerusalem and Cincinnati campuses).
 She has also completed Masters’ level courses in Bio-ethics from Rush University and the University of Washington and Doctoral level courses in Jewish Studies from Spertus College in Chicago.